electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

 ### Notes and Persons at the Heart
 {: .article_subtitle }

 **Persons** are (of course) people.
-This includes persons with authentications privelages (users like staff and volunteers) and those without.
-Its worth noting that in Kadoo, many more people have authentication privelages than in most systems.
+This includes persons with authentications privilege (users like staff and volunteers) and those without.
+Its worth noting that in Kadoo, many more people have authentication privilege than in most systems.
 Because of its open nature, this includes adopters, community members, fosters, etc. Each with their own authentication, but with limited permissions.
 {: .article_paragraph }

 ```jsonc